oldscienceguy/PebbleSDR/README.md

 ###Plugins directory

 ##Source Code
-### Build Notes

-Install QT and after loading PebbleII.pro add ""make install" steps to Debug and Release configuration.

-Sometimes you have to manually delete the QT directories with makefiles when changing from Debug to Release.
+###Build Instructions
+If you need to rebuild from source...

+1. Install QT 5.5.1 (I try to keep up with each QT release) at www.qt.io/downloads
+2. Open pebbleII.pro
+3. Edit 'Projects' in QT and add make install as an additional build step in both the Debug and Release configurations.
+This will copy all the necessary files into a directory that contains all the files.
+Pebble should not require any other software to be installed in order to run in the directory created by make install (MacDebug or MacRelease).
+4. Download & install FTDI D2XX drivers from http://www.ftdichip.com/Drivers/D2XX.htm
+	V 1.1.0 4/25/11
+	V 1.2.2 10/30/12
+5. Download and install libusb drivers from libusb.info
+	./configure
+	make
+	sudo make install
+	files are in usr/local/lib
+6. Download PortAudio from portaudio.com , open terminal
+	Get latest SVN and make sure configure.in has 10.8 and 10.9 switch statment
+	autoreconf -if
+	./configure
+	make
+	portaudio directory is at same level as PebbleII
+	if autoreconf not found
+		* sudo port install automake autoconf libtool #macports
+7. Download FFTW from fftw.org
+	open terminal, build floating point
+	Current version 3.3.1 as of 2/2013
+	Switched from float to double so we can switch between FFTW and Ooura libraries.
+Don't add --enable-float to ./configure
+	./configure
+	make
+	sudo make install
+	Header is in api directory, lib is in ./libs directory
+	Or prebuilt fftw from pdb.finkproject.org
+8. Edit pebbleqt.pri
+	Define FFT library to use (uncomment)
+	Define Audio library to use (uncomment)
+	Define the Mac OSX version you are using
+9. Install latest XCode and all command line tools
+10. Specific device plugins, like rtl2832, have their own pre-build installation requirements.
+See the .pro file for each device

+Select the Pebble II project (contains all the sub projects) and build/clean from the menu.
+Then select build/Run Qmake to update all the make files from the .pro files.
+Finally select build/Build All.
+If you have any problems with PebbleLib, select the PebbleLib project and build in first.

 Mavericks / XCode 5 does not include a GDB debugger in the command line tools as in previous releases.
-QT Creator will work with the new LLVM, but works better with GDB.
+QT Creator will work with the new LLVM, but you may need to use GDB for some reason.
 To install GDB (actually ggdb) using macports:

 	* sudo port install gdb

-QT5.5: Build PebbleLib and other subprojects manually the first time to create the output subdirectories.
-Then you can use the PebbleII subdir project to build everything.
-There's a bug in QT5.5 that returns an error if an output file is created in a directory that doesn't exist.
-Seems to be a timing issue.
-Building each subproject to create the sub directories works around this problem.
+If you are developing for Windows on a Mac using Parallels you may need to enable UNC paths in order to access files on the Mac side
+To support UNC paths for Parallels, Regedit HKEY_CURRENTUSER/Software Microsoft/Command Processor and add the value DisableUNCCheck REG_DWORD and set the value to 0 x 1 (Hex).
+Make sure to update project version if Qt version is updated in QtCreator Exit code 0x0c0000315 if "Release DLLs" not copied to Debug and Release dirs

 ###Coding Style
 Basically a mess right now and needs to be cleaned up.